cncf/toc/proposals/incubation/kyverno.md

 Kyverno was designed for Kubernetes and its policies leverage the OpenAPIv3 structural schema used for Kubernetes resources.
 In addition, Kyverno uses Kubernetes patterns, idioms, and best practices, so it feels familiar to Kubernetes DevSecOps teams.
 Kyverno policies—and policy results—are custom resources that can be managed using the same declarative configuration management principles used in Kubernetes and by widely adopted tools like kubectl and Kustomize.

-Here is the video and the blog published by community compares policy management tools for Kubernetes:
+Here is a video and blog published by members of the community which compares policy management tools for Kubernetes:
 - [Kubernetes Policy Management Tools Compared - OPA with Gatekeeper vs. Kyverno](https://www.youtube.com/watch?v=9gSrRNmmKBc&feature=youtu.be&ab_channel=DevOpsToolkit), by Viktor Farcic
 - [Kubernetes Policy Comparison: OPA/Gatekeeper vs Kyverno](https://neonmirrors.net/post/2021-02/kubernetes-policy-comparison-opa-gatekeeper-vs-kyverno/), by Chip Zoller